 Cow’s milk contains high levels of Insulin-Like Growth Factor 1 (IgF-1) which is a growth stimulant.
-It stimulates all cells to grow and divide including the cells in the skin like the ones making up the sebaceous glands.
+In addition, the proteins in dairy (casein and whey) also stimulate production of more IgF-1 in our bodies.
+IgF-1 stimulates all cells to grow and divide including the cells in the skin like the ones making up the sebaceous glands.
 These are the glands which produce sebum, the oily substance which covers the skin.
 These glands are also the ones which form pimples and acne.
 It also induces the glands to make more sebum.
 We make IgF-1 in our liver but it’s production is amplified when exogenous IgF-1, from dairy or meat, is present.

 Dairy not only contains estrogen, but also progesterone and testosterone.
 In fact, dairy contains up to 60 different hormones.
 In addition to these naturally occurring hormones, cows are often injected with the hormone somatostatin (bovine somatotropin – BST). which extends the milk production period for dairy cows by slowing the rate at which the number of mammary cells decrease.
 The effects are mediated by IGF-1, a growth hormone, which is up-regulated in response to BST.
 The FDA states that it is not harmful to cows but makes no comment of its effects on humans.
 It does not get denatured by pasteurization and 100% of it gets absorbed by humans.